Grimm's law: Overview

 This sequence would lead to the same result.
 This variety of Grimm's law is often suggested in the context of Proto-Indo-European glottalic theory, which is followed by a minority of linguists.
 This theoretical framework assumes that PIE "voiced stops" were actually voiceless to begin with, so that the second phase did not actually exist as such, or was not actually devoicing but was losing some other articulatory feature like glottalization or ejectiveness.
 This alternative sequence also accounts for Verner's law phonetics (see below), which are easier to explain within the glottalic theory framework when Grimm's law is formulated in this manner.

-Additionally, aspirated stops are known to have changed to fricatives when transiting between Proto-Indo-European and Proto-Italic, so representing a plausible potential change from Proto-Indo-European to Proto-Germanic.
+Additionally, aspirated stops are known to have changed to fricatives when transiting between Proto-Indo-European and Proto-Italic, representing a plausible potential change from Proto-Indo-European to Proto-Germanic.

 Further changes

 Once the sounds described by Grimm's law had changed, only one type of voiced consonant was left, with no distinction between voiced stops and voiced fricatives.
 They eventually became stops at the start of a word (for the most part), as well as after a nasal consonant, but fricatives elsewhere.
 Whether they were plosives or fricatives at first is therefore not clear.
 The voiced aspirated stops may have first become voiced fricatives, before becoming stops under certain conditions.
 But they may also have become stops at first, then become fricatives in most positions later.

 Around the same time as the Grimm's law sounds shifted, another change occurred known as Verner's law.
 Verner's law caused the voiceless fricatives that resulted from the Grimm's law changes to become voiced under certain conditions, creating apparent exceptions to the rule.
 For example: